rachanamule/Election_Analysis/README.md

   * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

     Please refer below image for getting more information about countywise percentage of total number of votes.
-And the code for that is in code Snippet as below:
+And the code for that is in code snippet as below:

     [Code Snippet](https://github.com/rachanamule/Election_Analysis/blob/00a9aa05913eca8915be839f940bf2ea38afd69e/resources/code_snippet_countywise_data.png)